 Paul obtained a MMus and BMus from Indiana University and the University of Ottawa, respectively, and most recently studied at McGill University.

-Paul is on faculty at OrKidstra and was string coach for the Ottawa Junior Youth Orchestra.
+Paul is on the faculty at OrKidstra and was string coach for the Ottawa Junior Youth Orchestra.
 He is also a member of the Silflay String Quartet with his wife, cellist Karen Kang, and violinists Leah Roseman and Mark Friedman.

 Violist, Kathryn Cobbler holds a Bachelor of Music (honours) degree and Master’s degree in Viola Performance from Western University and the University of Ottawa respectively.
 Performing on the instrument since 2009, she has varied experience as an orchestral, and chamber musician.
 Performing with Toronto Symphony’s Trans-Siberian Orchestra, the Ottawa Symphony Orchestra, and featured in the University of Ottawa’s Nexus Chamber Music Concert Series, Ms. Cobbler has developed her voice and sense of style on her instrument.
 Drawn to Dr. Suzuki’s philosophy that Every Child Can, Kathryn has pursued Suzuki Teacher Training for Violin and Viola Books 1 and 2 with Karen-Michele Kimmett.
 This season, Kathryn Cobbler is very excited to be performing with the Ottawa Jazz Orchestra and as an artist apart of the Music at Trinity Anglican Concert Series.